kekw-tristan/Zapdos/README.md

 # Zapdos

-**Zapdos** is a DirectX12 engine designed for high-performance graphics and game development.

 ## How to Run

-1. **Open terminal in the project folder**
+1. Open terminal in the project folder
 2. Run the following command to generate Visual Studio 2022 project files:
    ```bash
    premake5 vs2022